-- 1. Has a history of IPD (positive blood culture, positive cerebrospinal fluid culture, or positive culture at another sterile site) or known history of other culture-positive pneumococcal disease within 3 years of Visit 1 (Day 1). - 2.
-Has a known hypersensitivity to any component of pneumococcal polysaccharide vaccine, PCV, or any diphtheria toxoid-containing vaccine. - 3.
-Has a known or suspected impairment of immunological function including, but not limited to, a history of congenital or acquired immunodeficiency, documented human immunodeficiency virus (HIV) infection, functional or anatomic asplenia, or history of autoimmune disease (including but not limited to the autoimmune conditions outlined in the Investigator Trial File Binder for this study). - 4.
-Has a coagulation disorder contraindicating intramuscular vaccinations. - 5. \Had a recent febrile illness (defined as oral or tympanic temperature ≥100.4°F [≥38.0°C] or axillary or temporal temperature ≥99.4°F [≥37.4°C]) or received antibiotic therapy for any acute illness occurring within 72 hours before receipt of study vaccine.

-- 6. Has a history of malignancy ≤5 years prior to signing informed consent, except for adequately treated basal cell or squamous cell skin cancer or in situ cervical cancer. - 7.
-A WOCBP has a positive urine or serum pregnancy test before the first vaccination at Visit 1 (Day 1).
+- 1. History of IPD (positive blood culture, positive cerebrospinal fluid culture, or positive culture at another sterile site) or known history of other culture-positive pneumococcal disease within 3 years of Visit 1 (Day 1). - 2.
+Known hypersensitivity to any component of pneumococcal polysaccharide vaccine, pneumococcal conjugate vaccine, or any diphtheria toxoid-containing vaccine. - 3.
+Known or suspected impairment of immunological function including, but not limited to, a history of congenital or acquired immunodeficiency, documented HIV infection, functional or anatomic asplenia, or history of autoimmune disease (including but not limited to the autoimmune conditions outlined in the Investigator Trial File Binder for this study). - 4.
+Coagulation disorder contraindicating intramuscular vaccinations. - Recent febrile illness (defined as oral or tympanic temperature ≥100.4°F [≥38.0°C]; axillary or temporal temperature ≥99.4°F [≥37.4°C]; or rectal temperature ≥101.4°F [≥38.6°C]) or received antibiotic therapy for any acute illness occurring within 72 hours before receipt of study vaccine. - 6.
+History of malignancy \leq 5 years prior to signing informed consent, except for adequately treated basal cell or squamous cell skin cancer or in situ cervical cancer. - 7.
+A WOCBP who has a positive urine or serum pregnancy test before the first vaccination at Visit 1 (Day 1).